 Have you ever experienced birthday burnout?
-You know, the feeling that overtakes your whole family when you're completely cupcaked, partied and goody bagged out by the time your kid's “real” birthday arrives?
-These days, birthday burnout can be intensified for kids that have multiple celebrations leading up to their birthday—in school, at relatives', at after-school—and sometimes the big day can be kind of anti-climatic.
+You know, the feeling that overtakes your whole family when you're completely cupcaked, partied and goody bagged out by the time your kid's "real" birthday arrives?
+These days, birthday burnout can be intensified for kids who have multiple celebrations leading up to their birthday—in school, with relatives, at after-school—and sometimes the big day can be kind of anti-climatic.

 1. Start the day out with a special birthday breakfast, complete with candles and a round of "Happy Birthday."
 If possible, get up extra early and make your kid's favorite breakfast, or find the time to make it together.
 Do this all over again at lunch and dinner.

 2. While they're at school, fill up their room with helium balloons, or decorate it with tons of streamers and other birthday decor.
 Greet them with a personal-sized mug cake when you pick them up!

 3. Blow up a bunch of regular latex balloons early in the morning while your kid's still sleeping and cover the floor with them for a fun surprise.

 4. Write "Happy Birthday!" on the bathroom mirror or window with shaving cream.

 5. Put a surprise birthday note or card in their lunch bag, backpack or coat pocket telling them how much you love them.

 6. Announce special upcoming activities you have planned, like a vacation or something they've been wanting to do forever.
 Even if you were going to do it anyway, say it's a special birthday gift.

 7. If there is something on the horizon like the addition of a pet, or an increase in their allowance, do the big reveal.
 We told our son we would be moving his bedtime by one hour on his birthday, which made it seem more important.